 van Shoor, Deville WL, Bouter and Lip, 2002

 There has been found no clinically relevant difference in the acceptance and probability of continued use between soft and hard-shielded hip protectors in nursing homes.
 However, studies show that significantly more users of the soft hip protector used the protector 24 hours a day because they were more comfortable.
+Many users also prefer thinner shields and thereby discretion, when wearing hip protectors, not presenting with a visible “bulky hip” appearance.

-Compliance can be improved by:
+Furthermore, compliance can be improved through:

 In 1993 the first hip protector was launched: SAFEHIP® with a hard shield.
 Much has happened since.
 The protecting shields have been under constant development to gain better results in the clinical and biomechanical tests as well as to meet the requirements from the customers of better comfort.
 SAFEHIP® are now at 5th generation.

 Hip fractures do not only have high personal costs.
 Hip fractures have been identified as a major expense to health care systems.
 Hip fractures count for the most hospital beds.
 In the UK 78% of hip fracture patients come from their own home – only 46% are discharged to their own home and 10% never leave the hospital.
-A research group has concluded based on a systematic literature review that health care costs related to fall is between 0.85 and 2% of the total health care budgets.

 The cost to the NHS (UK health system) for each hip fracture is between £25.000 and £32.000 per person which corresponds to the price of around 700 hip protectors.
 If just one hip protector prevents one hip fracture in a person, money and personal pain are saved.
 The number of hip fractures each year in the UK lies between 70,000 and 75,000 and the cost to the NHS and social care service is at least £ 2 billion per year.